 Results

 Out of the 43 selected studies, 29 were qualitative studies, 9 were reviews, 4 were descriptive studies, and one was unclear (Table 1).
-The samples of most of the studies were nurses and older people.
+The samples of most of the studies were nurses and older adults.
 A review of these studies points to the importance of ethics in care, particularly in long-term care centers.
-Nurses had paid more attention to ethical issues, and most of the studies had been carried out on European countries, and then the United States and Asian countries.
+Nurses had paid more attention to ethical issues, and most of the studies had been carried out in European countries, and then the United States and Asian countries.

-The results of analyzing the articles showed sixmain categories of preserving dignity, preserving integrity, establishing human relationships, justice, encouraging participation of the elderly in care, and providing professional care, along with19 subcategories.(Table2).
+The results of analyzing the articles showed sixmain categories of preserving dignity, preserving integrity, establishing human relationships, justice, encouraging participation of older adults in care, and providing professional care, along with19 subcategories(Table2).

 Preserving dignity

-Preserving dignity is an important ethical valuein care.It probably can be said that many ethical values in care are forpreservingdignity ofthe elderly.
+Preserving dignity is an important ethical valuein care.It probably can be said that many ethical values in care are forpreservingthe dignity ofolder adults.
 This category included the subcategories of respectful behavior, autonomy, preserving privacy and confidentiality, respect for values, and flexibility.
-Preserving respect possible throughshowing respect through, greetings, saying hello, being careful in choosing words,way of expression, and having appropriate voice tone while interacting, communicating with the elderly and Respectful touching and gentleness at the time of patient examination and handling (10,18, 19).Autonomy as an ethical value, is one important aspect of life for every human beings including the elderly.
-Preserving autonomy requires giving an opportunity to make decisions in everyday affairs and care, supporting independence and autonomy, and trying to promote them(11, 12.
-9, 23).
-Paying attention to older people’s preferences, sharing the preferences with other staff, and giving them the right to choose care are also among the examples of preserving autonomy(5,10,20,).
+Preserving respect as an ethical value can be possible byshowing respect through greetings, saying hello, being careful in choosing words, having appropriateway of expression, having appropriate voice tone while interacting and communicating with older adults, and having respectful touching and gentleness at the time of patient examination and handling (8,10, 11).Autonomy as an ethical value is one important aspect of life for every human being including older adults.
+Preserving autonomy requires giving an opportunity to make decisions in everyday affairs and care, supporting independence and autonomy, and trying to promote them(12, 13, 6, 14).
+Paying attention to older people’s preferences, sharing the preferences with other staff, and giving them the right to choose care are also among the examples of preserving autonomy(15, 8 , 16).
 Preserving privacy is one of the most important ethical duties.
-Preserving privacy needs separation of care setting, providing care by the same gender, preserving privacy through controlling access to the older person’s room, getting permission to enter, preserving bodily privacy, and preserving the boundaries during the care procedures and cleaning (11, 3, 4, 21, 22, 26).
-In addition, all patients’ information is confidential and should not be discussed about publicly and without their permission (27, 28, 29, 30).
-Preserving dignity of older persons also requires flexibility,notadhering too much to routines, and trying to solve their problems (10, 25).
-Paying attention to older persons’ habits, and coordinating the care schedule and time with them are among other flexibility-based measures(10, 22, 32).
+Preserving privacy needs separation of care setting, providing care by the same gender, preserving privacy through controlling access to the older person’s room, getting permission to enter, preserving bodily privacy, and preserving the boundaries during the care procedures and cleaning (12, 17, 18).
+In addition, all patients’ information is confidential and should not be discussed about publicly and without their permission (19, 20).
+Preserving dignity of older persons also requires flexibility,notadhering too much to routines, and trying to solve their problems (8, 21).
+Paying attention to older persons’ habits, and coordinating the care schedule and time with them are among other flexibility-based measures(8, 22, 23).

 For most older patients, spirituality, and cultural and local beliefs are parts of integrity.Therefore, one of the values of care is paying attention to the cultural, social, religious, and spiritual backgrounds of patients.
-Providing culturally appropriate care, respecting spiritual values, and providing the conditions for meeting a clergyman show respect for patients and their rights(12, 22, 19).
-Also, the staff must be aware of their own values, and their values must be person-centered and non-paternalistic (12, 21, 6, 5, 22, 32, 33).
+Providing culturally appropriate care, respecting spiritual values, and providing the conditions for meeting a clergyman show respect for patients and their rights(13, 22, 11).
+Also, the staff must be aware of their own values, and their values must be person-centered and non-paternalistic (13, 3, 15).